 The Swanndri Zip Neck Jersey is very warm, comfortable and practical.
-Great as a work jersey or smart casual with jeans.
+A popular choice as a hard wearing work jersey that is also great for weekend casual with jeans.

 - Made of 65% New Zealand wool blended with 35% polyester

 - Sizing is standard (NOT oversized as per Swanndri Bush Shirt range)

 - Model wears size Large

 - Model Statistics

 Swanndri use the finest New Zealand wools to weave a fabric more durable and hard wearing than any competitor has yet been able to re-create.

 The reputation of Swanndri is built on the foundation of solid, strong, tough performance wear.
 Natural fabric is woven to exact specification and then treated to provide the famous water-repellent properties.

 The work shirt, made from one hundred percent pure New Zealand wool was fabled for its durability and practicality and quickly became the choice of pioneering New Zealanders.
 Its unsurpassed fabric keeping them warm and dry in the winter.
 To this day the original design remains unchanged and is as relevant to today’s New Zealanders as it was almost a century ago.